dbunibas/chasebench/utilities/instance-repair/README.md

 Instance repair tool
 ====

 The instance repair tool is based on the Llunatic tool.
-We are repackaging Llunatic to execute instance fixing tasks.

-The distribution will be available in a few days.
+### Checking hard conflicts using the Llunatic-GUI
+Open a de-scenario, run command "Check Conflicts" from the "Run" menu

+### Checking hard conflicts using the command line
+Execute the script `checkConflicts.sh <scenario_file.xml>`